 The residence that exists on the property is designated under the Ontario Heritage Act.
 It will be preserved by the Town and considered for uses that will best serve the community.
 The vision for this property is to create an iconic community park/outdoor green space.

 The Mulock site contains layers of diverse histories, starting with the initial stewards of the land, the Indigenous First Nations.

 In the late 1800s, Sir William Mulock, a politician, jurist, educator, agriculturalist and philanthropist made his home on the Newmarket property, hosting influential people from many different fields.
 The property was owned by the Mulock family for six generations.

 As part of the Town’s community engagement process and one of Council’s Strategic Priorities, Extraordinary Places and Spaces, we spoke with over 3,000 residents from fall 2019 to winter 2020 to gather feedback.
-Community Engagement for phase one is now complete.

 Plans for the Mulock Property

 The Town of Newmarket has awarded PLANT Architect Inc. (PLANT) and Process to continue with the visioning consultation exercise and Concept Master Plan development for the Mulock Property.
 PLANT offers traditional landscape architect and archiect expertise, married with heritage and indigenous specialties to elevate the Mulock conceptualization and create a space where everyone feels welcome.
 The award-winning firm co-led the revitalization of Toronto's iconic Nathan Philips Square to maintain its cultural status while creating a stimulating public destination.

 As we move forward to develop a vision for the site, these are key themes and uses under consideration.

 - Rooted in history: How can we integrate multiple layers of history while bringing new uses and activities to the site?